How is chronic lymphocytic leukemia diagnosed?

 Other blood tests

 Other tests may be done to measure the amount of certain chemicals in the blood, but they are not used to diagnose leukemia.
 In patients already known to have CLL, these tests help detect liver or kidney problems caused by the spread of leukemia cells or due to the side effects of certain chemotherapy (chemo) drugs.
 These tests also help determine if treatment is needed to correct low or high blood levels of certain minerals.
-If treatment with the drug rituximab (Rituxan®) is planned, the doctor may order blood tests to check for previous hepatitis infection (this is discussed further in the "Monoclonal antibodies" section).
+If treatment with the drug rituximab (Rituxan®) is planned, the doctor may order blood tests to check for previous hepatitis infection (this is discussed further in the section "Monoclonal antibodies for chronic lymphocytic leukemia").

-Blood immunoglobulin (antibody) levels may be tested to see if the patient has enough antibodies to fight infections, especially if they have had many recent infections.
-Another blood protein called beta-2-macroglobulin may be measured.
+Blood immunoglobulin (antibody) levels may be tested to see if the patient has enough antibodies to fight infections, especially if they have recently had many infections.
+Another blood protein called beta-2-microglobulin may be measured.
 High levels of this protein indicate a more advanced CLL.

 Routine microscopic exams

-Any samples taken (blood, bone marrow, lymph node tissue, or CSF) are looked at under a microscope by a pathologist (a doctor specializing in lab tests) and may be reviewed by the patient's hematologist/oncologist (a doctor specializing in blood diseases and cancer).
+The bone marrow samples are looked at under a microscope by a pathologist (a doctor specializing in lab tests) and may be reviewed by the patient's hematologist/oncologist (a doctor specializing in blood diseases and cancer).

 The doctors will look at the size, shape, and other traits of the white blood cells in the samples to classify them into specific types.